-Historian and local resident to Healdsburg, Californian, Ted Calvert brings to life the history of the area in three books.
+Historian and local resident to Healdsburg, Californian, Ted Calvert brings to life the history of the area in two books.

 “Legacy of Fitch Mountain encircles this iconic peak from so many angles and voices, historic and ecological, personal and philosophical, that its forested slopes come to life.
 The mountain‟s geology and presence parallel its essence as a place inspiring generations past and present.